Logo

 Patricia Heaton made her first Broadway appearance in the chorus of Don't Get God Started, after which fellow students and she created Stage Three, an off-Broadway acting troupe.

-When Stage Three brought one of its productions to Los Angeles, Patricia Heaton caught the eye of a casting director for the ABC drama Thirtysomething.
+When Stage Three brought one of its productions to Los Angeles, Patricia Heaton caught the eye of a casting director for the ABC drama series Thirtysomething.

 Patricia Heaton was cast as an oncologist, leading to six appearances on the series from 1989 to 1991.